 Grilled pork skewers can be served as both an entree or part of a larger meal.
 You can prepare bigger portions if you’d like it to be the main course, or stick with the classic recipe if you’re going to toss it on the grill along with some pork steaks and hamburger patties.

 The skewers make this dish perfect for entertaining, as you can walk, talk, and eat at the same time!
 But if you’re looking for a more formal sit-down meal, try eliminating the skewers and serving the pork on a plate or dish with jerk sauce artistically drizzled on top.
+They would taste amazing with these grilled pineapple slices.

 Try pairing it with a fruity, summery punch or Jamaican rum if you’re serving alcohol.